-Studies show the majority of American adults have a smartphone or tablet—and this number is predicted to rise.
-People use these devices for everything from sending and receiving text messages and emails, to surfing the Internet, listening to music, and downloading “apps.”
+Studies show the vast (and growing) majority of American adults have a smartphone or tablet.
+People use these devices for everything from sending and receiving text messages and emails, to listening to music, using social media, tracking finances, ordering food, and much more.
 While these functions can keep people connected, they can also make folks vulnerable to scams.

 Scams that target smartphones and tablets take advantage of the connectivity and convenience these devices offer.
 Here are a few to watch out for:

 Phishing scams use deceptive emails and text messages to lure consumers into providing their personal or financial information.
 To add legitimacy to their phony claims, scam artists often impersonate banks, government agencies, or other organizations.
 Phishing messages typically ask consumers to provide usernames and passwords, credit and debit card numbers, PINs, or other sensitive information that scam artists can use to commit fraud.

 In addition, “clicking” on a link or opening an attachment can install spyware on your device that may send information from your phone to others without your consent or knowledge.
 While some spyware merely tracks your web surfing habits in hopes of learning your product preferences for marketing purposes, spyware can also be used by fraudsters to steal personal and financial information.
 Tech-savvy fraudsters also use software to capture keystrokes or pictures of your device's screen in the hope of snagging passwords, account numbers, Social Security numbers, or other sensitive information.